acep-uaf/thearcticprogram.net/pages/about.md

 ![capacity pipeline](/images/capacity_pipeline.png)

-Collectively, the ARCTIC partners, can conduct research, spur innovation, commercialize technology, incubate and accelerate technology, assist private sector firms, deliver talent development curriculum, engage with industry to identify new research initiatives, and therefore, continue to advance new research and ideas that strengthens Alaska’s economy, builds long-term value, creates sustainable jobs and business opportunities for Alaskans, and attracts new investment and businesses to the state.
+Collectively, the ARCTIC partners can conduct research, spur innovation, commercialize technology, incubate and accelerate technology, assist private sector firms, deliver talent development curriculum, engage with industry to identify new research initiatives, and therefore, continue to advance new research and ideas that strengthens Alaska’s economy, builds long-term value, creates sustainable jobs and business opportunities for Alaskans, and attracts new investment and businesses to the state.

 > Enhancing and growing the next generation workforce and communities in Alaska and the Arctic.